sandeepkirangudla/tiger_assessment/README.md

 #### Standarizing FIPS columns.
  1. <p>Population: Concatenating State_ID and County_ID to generate FIPS in population data, so that it can be joined with daily covid data.
-   2. Covid: Filling the empty and unknown FIPS IDs with a default value to standardize the column.</p> .
+   2. Covid: Filling the empty and unknown FIPS IDs with a default value (00000) to standardize the column.</p> .

 ## Merging the Data Frames
-After doing the data preprocessing and clean, we obtain clean files that we ca
-n merge. <i>merge.final_merge</i> takes in 2 data frames and output 1 final data frame on which we can do our analysis.
+After doing the data preprocessing and clean, we obtain clean files that we can merge. <i>merge.final_merge</i> takes in 2 data frames and output 1 final data frame on which we can do our analysis.

-## Generating Summary File and Plots
+## Generating Summary File
 The final step is generate the result and plots. <i>summary_stats.SummaryStats.summarize</i> generates the summary file as a csv because it is very easy to interpret and do custom analysis on csv.

 ## Future Edition